-OK fine, that picture is kind of ridiculous, but I had some time during end of the year cleaning, keeping a single copy of each co-created class text, and had fun with the visual representation.
+I had some time during end of the year cleaning, keeping a single copy of each co-created class text, and had fun with counting words.
 Those texts were also analyzed for vocab in this post.
 Anyway, I wrote about the solid start to the year up through 55 hours of CI, then the April update at the 100 hour mark.
 So, here we are at the end of the first year of Latin just 20 classes later (120 total hours of CI).
 Students have read on their own for 238 total minutes (just under 4 hours) of Sustained Silent Reading (SSR), and 270 minutes (4.5 hours) of Free Voluntary Reading (FVR)…Continue reading

 māter ārtium necessitās